Enforcement support for the protection of critically endangered Mekong dolphins

 “Enforcement is a daily challenge and requires a variety of skills and tools,” said His Excellency Touch Seang Tana, Chairman of the Dolphin Commission.
 “We are very thankful to receive the equipment and training as it will greatly support our work that is mostly done in remote areas where we need to rely on ourselves, with no access to essential amenities such as electricity or fuel.
 Items such as the solar panels would greatly increase our capability in patrolling and enforcement at more remote areas now.”

-According to Mr Thibault Ledecq, Conservation Programme Manager with WWF-Cambodia, the training and equipment will no doubt fortify the pillars that support the river guards’ strong enforcement presence.
+All together twelve solar panels are installed in 5 different river guard posts in Kratie and Steung Treng provinces, where dolphin pools are located.
+With support from WWF, members of the Dolphin Commission enforcement units received a course conducted by the Khmer Solar Company on use and maintenance of solar system.
+According to Mr Thibault Ledecq, Conservation Programme Manager with WWF-Cambodia, all of the support will no doubt fortify the pillars that boost the river guards’ enforcement presence.
 “WWF values this collaborative partnership, and looks forward to continue working together in support of the sustainable development and conservation of the Mekong river biodiversity,” he said.